manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 11 (2.8) - Distributed Cognition.md

 ## Distributed Cognition

 Distributed cognition suggests models of cognition should be extended outside the mind.
 An example is you can either add large numbers in your head (much more difficult) or add large numbers on a piece of paper.
 Each object in the the process can be said to extend the cognitive process.
+Dont get smarter by pen and paper, cognition got distributed among the artifacts.

 ## How A Cockpit Remembers Its Speeds